Gabbyogunbiyi/Project_PowerPlatform/README.md

 # Introduction

+Alison manufacturing company, is facing inefficiencies in handling customer orders and inventory management.
+The current processes involve multiple spreadsheets, emails, and manual interventions, leading to errors, delays, and poor visibility of operations.

+To resolve these issues, the company is considering Microsoft Power Platform to automate workflows, centralize data, and improve operational efficiency.

 Alison Manufacturing Company is currently struggling with significant inefficiencies in its order processing and inventory management.
-From our research, we understand that the company relies heavily on outdated systems like spreadsheets and emails to manage critical operations.
+From my research, I understand that the company relies heavily on outdated systems like spreadsheets and emails to manage critical operations.
 These methods often lead to:

 44% of customer orders being delayed or mishandled due to inefficiencies in tracking, communication, and processing.